United4Surveillance/signal-detection-tool/README.md

 The `default` root key provides global settings applied unless overridden by pathogen-specific mappings.

 ##### **Data Source (`datasource`)** *(Mapping)*
 Specifies how input data is retrieved.
+Currently only supports file based data sources out of the box.
 - `file` *(Scalar: Boolean)*
   - `TRUE` → Use an external file (CSV or Excel).
   - `FALSE` → Use a database.